williamdemeo/Math141Spring2014/README.md

 to take the exam *before* the scheduled exam time.

 If you miss a test due to unforseen circumstances, you must contact the professor within one class meeting after the missed test and provide an explanation.
 If your excuse is accepted, the missed test score may be replaced with 80% of your final exam score.
 For example, if your excuse is accepted and you score a 90% on the final, then you will receive a 72% for the missed test (0.80*0.90 = 0.72).

 Grading Policy
 --------------
-For the final course grade each mid-term exam is worth 25 points, the final exam 30 points, the homework 10 points, and the computer lab 10 points.
-The ranges of scores associated with letter grades are shown below.
+The breakdown of the final course grade is as follows:

++ Final exam: 30 points
++ Mid-term exams: 20 points each
++ Computer lab: 10 points
++ Homework: 13 points total (subject to change)
++ Quizzes: 7 points total (subject to change)

+The score required to attain a given letter grade is shown below.
 The scale may be shifted at the end of the semester, depending on overall student performance.
 All curving (if any) will occur at the end of the semester.

 + A: 92--100